sfruf/send_emails/Notes.md

 # Summary
-Project to practice Test Driven Development drawing on the tutorial here: https://dev.to/maxhumber/how-to-send-and-schedule-emails-with-python-dnb
+Project to practice Test Driven Development drawing on the tutorial here: https://dev.to/maxhumber/how-to-send-and-schedule-emails-with-python-dnb.
+Project is pretty overengineered since sending an email only takes a few lines of code but was ultimately a good exercise.

 # 5/17/22